com-lihaoyi/cask/docs/pages/1 - Cask: a Scala HTTP micro-framework.md

   least one value
 * `param: Seq[T] = Nil` for repeated params such as `?param=hello&param=world` allowing
   zero values
-* `queryParams: cask.QueryParams` if you want your route to be able to handle arbitrary query params without needing to list them out as separate arguments
+* `params: cask.QueryParams` if you want your route to be able to handle arbitrary query params without needing to list them out as separate arguments
+* `segments: cask.RemainingPathSegments` if you want to allow the endpoint to handle arbitrary sub-paths of the given path
 * `request: cask.Request` which provides lower level access to the things that the HTTP request provides

-If you need to capture the entire sub-path of the request, you can set the flag `subpath=true` and ask for a `request: cask.Request` (the name of the param doesn't matter).
-This will make the route match any sub-path of the prefix given to the `@cask` decorator, and give you the remainder to use in your endpoint logic as `request.remainingPathSegments`

 ## Multi-method Routes